2002 Farragut derailment: Derailment

 At 11:20 AM EDT, Norfolk Southern train 15T was traveling westbound at 38 mph when it passed through the eastern end of the Boyd Siding (normal track speed in the area is listed at 50 mph).
 As the locomotive passed over the switch, the engineer stated that he felt a tug.
 The crew of 15T looked back and observed the train derailing.
 Of the 142 cars, two locomotives and 25 cars derailed.
 The crew immediately noted a white cloud rising from the derailed cars and radioed the dispatcher at the same time as the signal maintainer was calling the incident in via telephone.

-Of the derailed cars, a flatbed car carrying two US Army tanks derailed.
-The 18th car of the train, a tanker car carrying 10600 gal of oleum, a.k.a. sulfuric acid, was crushed by other cars and began to leak its contents.
+Of the derailed cars, a flatbed car carrying two M1 Abrams tanks of the United States Army derailed.
+The 18th car of the train, a tanker car carrying 10600 gal of oleum, or sulfuric acid, was crushed by other cars and began to leak its contents.
 The result of this spill was a large plume of acid vapors, that began to envelop the area and drift southeast with the prevailing wind.